 For a useful summary on current statutes, research findings, and the position of professional organizations towards conversion or reparative therapy, see the Human Rights Campaign's resource page, "The Lies and Dangers of Efforts to Change Sexual Orientation or Gender Identity."
+Another helpful resource is the website on conversion therapy created by the Counseling Program at Northwestern University, "In the Aftermath of Conversion Therapy, Counselors Offer Healing Support."
 We also encourage readers to visit NCLR's #BornPerfect Campaign website, which counters the assumptions behind conversion therapy.
-In addition, the Substance Abuse and Mental Health Services Administration (SAMHSA) just issued a publication in October 2015, "Ending Conversion Therapy: Supporting and Affirming LGBTQ Youth."
-Members of the Obama Administration have made a strong YouTube statement against conversion therapy.
+In addition, the Substance Abuse and Mental Health Services Administration (SAMHSA) issued a publication in October 2015, "Ending Conversion Therapy: Supporting and Affirming LGBTQ Youth."
+Members of the Obama Administration also made a strong YouTube statement against conversion therapy.